vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 He then argued, “Even though we warriors of the Saga domain boast of our unmatched valor, is this not our own prejudiced view unknown to others?
 Is it written about anywhere other than here?”
 I answered, “The intrepid martial spirit of Nabeshima warriors has indeed been chronicled for posterity.
 Recall the battle at Shimabara saw 400 of our men slain.[^304] This exceeds the number of men killed in action at the fall of Kamakura \(Genkō Incident\), which saw the demise of the Hōjō family.[^305] Surely, this is testament to the Nabeshima fighting spirit.
 In addition, Lords Taikō[^306] and Gongen[^307] rewarded us for our valor on a number of occasions.
 Evidence of Nabeshima heroism is incontravertible.”

+[^304]: Not to be confused with the Shimabara Uprising of 1637–1638 in which Nabeshima warriors were mobilized by the bakufu to quell the Christian-inspired peasant uprising.
+This “Battle of Shimabara” took place in 1584 and pitted the Saga forces against Shimazu Iehisa of the Satsuma province.
+The Saga warriors were defeated, and Ryūzōji Takanobu \(1529–1584\), daimyo of the Hizen province, was killed.

+[^305]: The Genkō Incident \(1331–1333\) led to the fall of the Kamakura shogunate.
+After returning from exile, Emperor Go-Daigo was determined to restore imperial rule and successfully enlisted the help of Ashikaga Takauji, the Kamakura general sent to suppress his rebellion.
+Nitta Yoshisada, who was in turn directed to punish them both, instead marched on Kamakura and destroyed the Hōjō regency and the Kamakura shogunate.
+Go-Daigo then instigated the Kemmu Restoration \(1333–1336\), which marked the formation of the Muromachi shogunate.

+[^306]: Literally meaning “retired regent,” this was a commonly used name for Toyotomi Hideyoshi \(1536–1598\).
+Hideyoshi employed the services of Nabeshima Naoshige and his son Katsushige in his Korean campaigns.

+[^307]: Another name for Tokugawa Ieyasu \(1542–1616\) after his enshrinement in the Tōshōgū Shrine in Nikkō.
+At the Battle of Sekigahara in 1600, Nabeshima Katsushige changed allegiance to support Ieyasu, thereby contributing to this crucial victory, and paving the way for the establishment of the Tokugawa shogunate.

 A samurai who spends an extended period of time away from service, so it seems, will become jaded and harbor hatred against he who caused his suffering.
 He will talk disparagingly of his lord, which is why his luck expires rendering him unlikely to be reinstated.

 ___________